CHAPEL BOOKS

 A Topographical History of Staffordshire: Including its Agriculture, Mines and Manufactures, Memoirs of Eminent Natives, Statistical Tables, and Every Species of Information Connected with the Local History of the County

 William Pitt, 1817.
 Large thick 8vo, 2 parts in 1, a total of 789pp followed by separate indexes for both parts.
 Ex-private library with at least 3 shelf marks on feps (no labels, though), title-page and blank fep mounted on linen.
 Half calf, gilt lettering on spine, some wear to corners, odd scrape (obliteration of shelf-mark, perhaps?) towards foot of spine.
-Untimmed copy with nice wide margins, no foxing to speak of, 2 leaves (pp181/182 & 179/180) out of sequence. (ref 6363) £225.00 post-free
+Untrimmed copy with nice wide margins, no foxing to speak of, 2 leaves (pp181/182 & 179/180) out of sequence. (ref 6363) £225.00 post-free